sva-dsi/2018-fall-course/week05/ASSIGNMENT05.md

 ## Deliverables

 - an animated/static chart that visualizes the provided CO2 data and it's changes over time.
+- document your learnings from your exercise in a short blog post.

 ## Submission

-* Submit your work here: LINK/TO/GITHUB/ISSUES
+* Submit your work here: https://github.com/sva-dsi/2018-fall-course/issues/16